How to determine if your site favors cell tower development.

 A brief message from Kevin Donohue, Managing Partner, Tower Genius, LLC.

-Assess if your site is a good site from a coverage perspective.
+Assess if your property site is a good location from a cellular coverage perspective.
 Is the nearest cell tower a minimum of 1-mile away (not including rooftop sites)?

 Commercial, Industrial and Retail and Agricultural zoned parcels are favorable to residential zoned properties unless no other choices exist.

 Look around.
 Is your property on a higher or lower elevation than the surrounding areas.
-Most RF Engineers prefer the higher sites for selection.
+Most RF Engineers that make the decisions for Verizon Wireless, AT&T, T-Mobile and Sprint prefer the higher sites for selection.

-Does your property have at least 2,000 square feet of available ground space for a tower and equipment cabinets.
+Does your property have at least 2,000 square feet of available ground space for a cell tower and their equipment cabinets?

-Does your rooftop and basement have a combined available 2,000 square feet of available space for storing equipment?
+Does your rooftop and basement have a combined available 2,000 square feet of available space for mounting antennas, access and storing equipment?

 Find out the building height (AGL = Above Ground Level) of your roof.
 Figure our the height of your rooftop.
-Rooftops that are 30 to 75 high or about 3 floor to 7 floors that have flat rooftops ar usually the best.
+Rooftops that are 30 to 75 high or about 3 floor to 7 floors that have flat rooftops are usually the best for macro cell sites.
+Small Cells are usually placed on low level rooftops closer to street level.

 Perhaps you own a factory with a smokestack or a farm with a tall grain silo that is high enough, or you are a municipality with a water tower?
-These also make good sites.
+These also make good locations for cell sites.

 Find out the coordinates for your site.
 This is an important step.
 By putting this information in front of the right people at the cellular carriers it will help them plot exactly where you are located.
 A place for getting this information is Google Earth which is free to install on your computer.
 Plot your property address and Google Earth will take you there and put a "cross-hair" on your location.
 Then in the top left corner of your Google earth window you will see a yellow "Thumbtack".
 Click that and the a window will open on the left side of your screen giving you your exact coordinates: